Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 He entered the World Class Athlete Program and played with the Lancaster Jethawks, an advanced A affiliate of the Diamondbacks in 2003.
 He hit .278 with five homers and 42 runs scored in 85 games.
 Following that season, he returned to Luke and worked in personnel.

-Thiessen and his wife, the former Kristen McClellan of Jefferson City, Mo., have a son, Andrew.
+Thiessen and his wife, the former Kristen McClellan of Jefferson City, Mo., have a son, Andrew, and a daughter, Brooke.